arangodb/interactive_tutorials/README.md

 ## Learn

+### Machine Learning
+In addition to the notebooks listed below we have many example machine learning notebooks for each project in the [ArangoML repository](https://github.com/arangoml).

+### ArangoDB
 These notebooks are interactive and take the hands-on learning approach, so feel free to play around and change things.
 Each notebook provides an intoduction to its covered topics along with the ability to immediately see it in action.

 Most notebooks were developed with Google Colab in mind and many have an [![](https://colab.research.google.com/assets/colab-badge.svg)](#) button.